Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces

-\paragraph{\bf Mean Curvature Flow and Singularities} Mean curvature flow was first studied in material science in the 1950s.
+Mean curvature flow was first studied in material science in the 1950s.
 Mullins may have been the first to write down the mean curvature flow, introducing the mean curvature flow equation when he was studying coarsening in metals.
 The modern study of mean curvature flow was initiated by Brakke.
 In his monograph \cite{brakke2015motion} which was first published in 1978, Brakke studied the weak mean curvature flow, which is known as the Brakke flow.
 Later Ilmanen \cite{ilmanen1994elliptic} generalized it to a much more general setup.

 Since then, there are have been studies on mean curvature flow.
-Huisken first studied mean curvature flow from differential geometry perspective, and introduced his famous monotonicity formula, see \cite{huisken1990asymptotic}.
+Huisken first studied mean curvature flow from a differential geometry perspective, and introduced his famous monotonicity formula, see \cite{huisken1990asymptotic}.
 Osher-Sethian \cite{osher-sethian} used the level set flow method to study mean curvature flow numerically, and later this approach was rigorously developed by Chen-Giga-Goto \cite{chen-giga-goto} and Evans-Spruck \cite{evans-spruck}.
 We refer to the surveys \cite{white2002ICM}, \cite{colding-minicozzi-pedersen} for general discussion and background.

 A family of closed hypersurfaces flowing by mean curvature in $\R^{n+1}$ must generate singularities in finite time, and the singularities are modelled by self-shrinkers.
-Understanding the singularities is one of the central topic in the study of mean curvature flow.
+Understanding the singularities is one of the central topics in the study of mean curvature flow.

 For closed curves flowing by mean curvature in the plane, Gage-Hamilton \cite{gage-hamilton} and Grayson \cite{grayson} proved that all closed embedded curves in the plane will shrink to a single point under the mean curvature flow.
 Moreover, the singularity is spherical, i.e. the tangent flow at the singularity is a circle.
-It is also the only closed embedded self-shrinker in one dimensional case.
-Later Abresch-Langer \cite{abresch-langer} classified all immersed self-shrinkers in one dimensional case, which are now called the Abresch-Langer curves.
+It is also the only closed embedded self-shrinker in one-dimensional case.
+Later Abresch-Langer \cite{abresch-langer} classified all immersed self-shrinkers in one-dimensional case, which are now called the Abresch-Langer curves.